-Vocabulary Activity (15 minutes)
+Vocabulary Activity (10 minutes)

-- 1. Introduce key vocabulary words related to elections such as "ballot," "voting," "candidates," "campaign," and "voter." - 2.
-Use the whiteboard to write each word and provide simple definitions. - 3.
+- 1. Introduce key vocabulary words related to elections such as "vote," "ballot," "candidate," and "election" using chart paper. - 2.
+Provide simple definitions for each term and encourage students to repeat the words aloud. - 3.
 Engage students in a matching activity where they match each vocabulary word with its corresponding definition. - 4.
 Review the answers as a class and clarify any misunderstandings.